Kevin Nash: Paparazzi Productions (2006–2007)

 He then began managing The Motor City Machine Guns, but this was short-lived before he next appeared in the role of Dr. Nash, psychiatrist and adviser to Kurt and Karen Angle.
 Nash then engaged in a brief program with TNA Heavyweight Champion Kurt Angle, which eventually culminated in Nash aiding Angle.
 Nash warned the Angles about how dangerous Sting can be based on Nash's experience feuding with Sting in WCW.
 At Bound for Glory, Nash interfered on Angle's behalf during his World Title defense against Sting.
 However, it was for naught, as Sting captured the title from Angle via Scorpion Death Drop after fending off Nash and Angle's wife, Karen.
 The following Thursday on Impact!, Nash and Angle had an altercation because Angle blamed Nash for him losing the World Title.
 Angle eventually attacked Nash, who retaliated by Jackknife Powerbombing Angle in the middle of the ring.
 The following week, Sting defended the TNA World Title against Angle in a rematch from Bound for Glory, and Nash had a ringside seat.
-After the match went on a bit, Angle and Sting were out of the ring and when Angle pushed Sting onto Nash, Sting turned around and hit Nash in the face with a right hand shot, leading to Nash interfering on Angle's behalf, even though earlier he said he wasn't going to help Angle.
+After the match went on a bit, Angle and Sting were out of the ring and when Angle pushed Sting onto Nash, Sting turned around and hit Nash in the face with a right hand shot, leading to Nash interfering on Angle's behalf, even though earlier he said he was not going to help Angle.
 Following the match, which Angle won, Nash offered a hand shake to Angle only to be "flipped off" by the new champ.
 An enraged Nash demanded a match with Angle, but TNA Management's public face, Jim Cornette, instead booked Nash into a tag team match as Angle's partner against Sting and a partner of his choosing, with the stipulation being that the person gaining the pinfall or submission would be crowned the new TNA World Heavyweight Champion.
 After a red herring that Scott Hall was the mystery partner, it was revealed to be Booker T.